This is a general VideoConf redirection page. It is intended to facilitate connecting to the CERN Vidyo setup.

 It does not replace CERN documentation, nor should be constued as to mean that the Vidyo service if offered for any use other than in conjunction with endorsed activities.

-Videoconferencing will be available, hosted on the CERN Vidyo system, including a H323 capability, SIP dial-in, and PSTN.
+Videoconferencing will be available, hosted on the CERN Vidyo system, including a H323 capability and PSTN.

 enter conference ID: 1092147844#